peterstansfeld/palavo/README.md

            DVI_CK+  GP14 19                22 GP17  DVI_D1+
            DVI_CK-  GP15 20                21 GP16  DVI_D1-
 ```
-\* Optional.
-USB can be used instead
+\* Optional - USB can be used instead
 \** Optional

-In addition to the previous configuration's hardware, the DVI pins (GP12-GP19) should be connected to a [Pico DVI Sock](https://github.com/Wren6991/Pico-DVI-Sock), which can the be connected to a DVI monitor using an HDMI-shaped cable.
+In addition to the previous configuration's hardware, the DVI pins (GP12-GP19) need to be connected to a [Pico DVI Sock](https://github.com/Wren6991/Pico-DVI-Sock), which can the be connected to a DVI monitor using an HDMI-shaped cable.
 Originally designed by Raspberry Pi's Luke Wren, Adafruit now make their own version called the [DVI Sock for Pico](https://www.adafruit.com/product/5957).
-There are other products, such as the [PiCowBell HSTX DVI Output for Pico](https://www.adafruit.com/product/6363), that could be used instead.
+Adafruit also make other products, such as their [DVI Breakout Board](https://www.adafruit.com/product/4984), and their [PiCowBell HSTX DVI Output for Pico](https://www.adafruit.com/product/6363), which could be used instead.

 With this configuration the VGA_Out output is mirrored to the DVI output.